Error: Twitter did not respond. Please wait a few minutes and refresh this page.

 My coaching site: www.mindful-leaders.net

-Coaching und Supervision für Professionals und Führungskräfte Bildungs- und Wissenschaftsbereich www.mindful-leaders.net
+Coaching, Supervision und achtsame Kommunikation für Professionals und Führungskräfte im Bildungs- und Wissenschaftsbereich www.mindful-leaders.net

-Ulf is a learning innovation expert, founder of mindful-leaders.net and has been appointed Professor for Educational Management and Lifelong Learning at the Baden-Wurttemberg Cooperative State University in Karlsruhe in 2011.
-From 2011-2016 he held the position of Vicepresident at the same university and has been responsible for Quality and Academic Affairs.
+Ulf is a learning innovation expert, founder of mindful-leaders.net, serial entrepreneur, and Professor for Educational Management and Lifelong Learning at the Baden-Wurttemberg Cooperative State University in Karlsruhe in 2011.
+From 2011-2017 he held the position of Vicepresident at the same university and has been responsible for Quality and Academic Affairs.
 He held positions as Associate Professor of University Duisburg-Essen (Germany), Professor for Technology Enhanced Learning of University Augsburg (Germany) and Associate Professor of the Graduate School for Management and Technology of the University of Maryland University College (USA).
-Ulf is a featured keynote-speaker and speaker to audiences in more than 45 countries and is author of more than 150 scholarly articles with over 3000 academic citations.
-Ulf is a trained coach, facilitator and expert for mindful communication holds, and holds degrees in English Language, Social Sciences and Education Sciences from the University of Bielefeld, where he finished his Ph.D. with honors in the field of Technology Enhanced Learning in 2003.
+Ulf has delivered keynotes and been speaking to audiences in more than 45 countries.
+He is author of more than 10 books and 150 scholarly articles with over 3000 academic citations.
+Ulf is a trained coach, facilitator and expert for mindful communication, and holds degrees in English Language, Social Sciences and Education Sciences from the University of Bielefeld, where he finished his Ph.D. with honors in the field of Technology Enhanced Learning in 2003.
 He was awarded his habilitation in 2008 from the University of Duisburg-Essen.
+His writings on Quality in education are internationally awarded.

 - Baden-Wurttemberg Coperative State University